RationAI/mammaprint/README.md

 ---
 ## Multi instance learning
-Similar execution to above, however using mammaprint_mil module for training and testing.
+Similar execution as above, however using mammaprint_mil module for training and testing.

 ### Feature extraction
 ```bash